janak-dev2002/mcp-lanka-lottery/README.md

 ### What is MCP?

 **Model Context Protocol (MCP)** is an open protocol that standardizes how applications provide context to Large Language Models (LLMs).
 Think of it as a universal connector that allows AI assistants to interact with external data sources, APIs, and tools in a standardized way.

+> 📘 **Want to learn more?** Check out our comprehensive [MCP Guide](MCP_GUIDE.md) for an in-depth exploration of MCP concepts, architecture, and best practices with real examples from this server!

 ### Why This Project?